-For the Associate of Arts Degree, Christian Music major, students must fulfill the requirements as listed in the column headed "Bible & Theology" on page 46.
+For the Associate of Arts Degree, Christian Music major, students must fulfill the requirements as listed in the column headed "AA - CM".

-For the Bachelor of Arts Degree, Christian Music major, students must fulfill the requirements for both the Associate of Arts degree in Christian Music, and the additional requirements for the Bachelor of Arts in Christian Music.
+For the Bachelor of Arts Degree, Christian Music major, students must fulfill the requirements for both the Associate of Arts degree in Christian Music, and the additional requirements for the Bachelor of Arts in Christian Music as listed in the column headed "BA - CM".